LexouDuck/Emblem-Magic/readme.md

 the ones for the vanilla ROMs).

 The Editors range from some very fundamental ROMhacking tools to more specific ones intended for the GBA Fire Emblem games:
-_Note_: The editors in the following which have an "X" instead of a "-" are the more incomplete and WIP ones (I say this, but in fact almost all of them are incomplete in some way).
+_Note_: The editors in the following list which have an "X" before their name are the more incomplete and WIP ones (I say this, but in fact almost all of them are incomplete in some way).

 - **Basic ROM Editor** (simple interface to read & write bytes, with LZ77 compression)
 ![](https://i.imgur.com/zXa7QhP.png)